abaskin/ESPConfig/README.md

 This is a library for managing configuration settings with support for saving to EEPROM or the file system (LittleFS, SPIFFS, SD).
-Configuration information is stored in the filesystem is stored as JSON and in EEPROM as MessagePack.
+Configuration information is stored is stored as JSON.

 ## Using the library